akashgorain26/delta-student/README.md

 # delta-student
-This is demo for git and github class.
+This is demo for git and github class and this is my first github account.